timelyportfolio/rChartsExtra/d3pie/index.md

  dPie$params$chartspec$header$title = list 3 (696 bytes)<br> .  text = character 1= d3Pie Example Recreated in R with rChart <br> .  fontsize = double 1= 20<br> .  font = character 1= open sans <br>

+### JSON -> List -> data.frame

+We now need to get the data from the example.
+I am guessing that this is the best test of your R skills.
+The simple explanation of the process is

+ - get the JSON array of objects `[{},{},...]` as a R list
+ - make each list item a data.frame
+ - then combine all the data.frame rows into one data.frame.

 ```r
 #make the data content list a data.frame and try it out